Ten AAP MLAs inducted into Bhagwant Mann-led cabinet in Punjab | Politics

 However, the AAP MLAs who defeated stalwarts, including Congress' Charanjit Singh Channi, Navjot Singh Sidhu, SAD's Parkash Singh Badal and Sukhbir Singh Badal and Punjab Lok Congress chief Amarinder Singh did not find a place in the cabinet.

-An advocate by profession, Cheema defeated Shiromani Akali Dal candidate Gulzar Singh Moonak from the Dirba assembly seat.
+An advocate by profession, he defeated Shiromani Akali Dal candidate Gulzar Singh Moonak from the Dirba assembly seat.

 Two-time Barnala MLA Gurmeet Singh Meet Hayer is the president of the AAP's youth wing.
-He defeated SAD nominee Kulwant Singh Keetu.
+Hayer, 32, defeated SAD nominee Kulwant Singh Keetu.
+He has done B.Tech from Swami Vivekanand Institute of Engineering and Technology in 2012.

 Dr Vijay Singla, 52, won from Mansa seat after defeating popular Punjabi singer and Congress candidate from Mansa Shubhdeep Singh Sidhu Moosewala.
-Singla is a dentist.
+Singla is a dental surgeon.

-Harjot Bains has been elected from Anandpur Sahib.
-He defeated former Speaker and Congress candidate Rana K P Singh.
+Lal Chand Kataruchakk, 51, got elected from the Bhoa seat in Pathankot defeating Congress' Joginder Pal.
+Kataruchakk, a matriculate, and who calls himself a social worker, was also president of the AAP's SC wing.

+Kuldeep Singh Dhaliwal, 60, was elected from the Ajnala assembly seat.
+A matriculate, Dhaliwal defeated SAD candidate Amarpal Singh.

+According to his poll affidavit, Dhaliwal was booked in 2019 at Rajasansi police station in Amritsar under various sections including 302 (murder) of the IPC but his arrest was stayed by the Punjab and Haryana High Court.

+Thirty-one-year-old Harjot Bains who was elected from Anandpur Sahib was the youngest among 10 ministers.
 An advocate by profession, he had unsuccessfully contested from the Sahnewal assembly seat in 2017.

+He has a certificate in international human rights law from the London School of Economics.

-Laljit Singh Bhullar was elected from the Patti seat.
-He defeated political stalwart Adesh Partap Singh Kairon, who is the son-in-law of former chief minister Parkash Singh Badal.
+Laljit Singh Bhullar, 40, was elected from the Patti seat.
+He defeated political stalwart Adesh Partap Singh Kairon who is the son-in-law of former chief minister Parkash Singh Badal.

-Kuldeep Singh Dhaliwal was elected Ajnala assembly seat.
-He defeated SAD candidate Amarpal Singh.
-Lal Chand Kataruchakk got elected from the Bhoa seat in Pathankot defeating Congress candidate Joginder Pal.

-Bram Shanker Jimpa has been elected from the Hoshiarpur seat.
-He defeated former minister and Congress nominee Sunder Sham Arora.
+Another cabinet member Bram Shanker Jimpa, 56, was elected from the Hoshiarpur seat after he defeated former minister and Congress nominee Sunder Sham Arora.
+Jimpa, a class 12 pass, has been a councillor.

 Bhagwant Mann's daughter Seerat Mann (21) and son Dilshan Mann (17) who arrived from the USA recently, attended the oath-taking ceremony.